 There is something awesome you get from riding with a group that is another world from riding alone.
 It’s like you become part of an ant colony, part of a hive of bees, part of a termite mound, all striving with your rhythmic pedaling toward some lofty goal, which in our case was dinner.
 An in my case it was not so much rhythmic pedaling as frantic pedaling, but you get the idea.

-From Townsend, our merry band of pedalers followed Route 30 south and stopped in Newfane for gelato, water, shade, and costume adjustments (trip leader Lia Gips decided that, despite the striking fashion statement, her snakeskin-pattern bodysuit was too hot).
+From Townsend, our merry band of pedalers followed Route 30 south and stopped in Newfane for gelato, water, shade, and costume adjustments (trip leader Lia Gips (they, them, their) decided that, despite the striking fashion statement, their snakeskin-pattern bodysuit was too hot).
 Then we stopped at the covered bridge in Dummerston (I tell you this state is covered with ‘em) for a dip in the West River, and rode on the new rail trail into Brattleboro.
 From there it was a hop, skip, and a pedal to the home of Max Foldeak, director of health services and leading cycle-therapist, where we enjoyed another refreshing and symbolic plunge (above) and a cookout.
 Riding with these guys gave me a burst of energy for the new year and a cluster of new bicycling buddies to ride with in the coming weeks.